Cooper Union financial crisis and tuition protests: CU administration views

-In an interview with an alumnus, former Board chairman Mark Epstein said "in the 70s it became apparent that the school couldn't be sustainable forever ...
+In an interview with an alumnus, former board chairman Mark Epstein said "in the 70s it became apparent that the school couldn't be sustainable forever ...
 I would imagine that if people paid 10% over the last 40 years, the school would be in pretty good shape".
-Epstein and Vice Chairman Francois de Menil were among those who resigned along with Jamshed Bharucha in June 2015.
+Epstein and vice chair Francois de Menil were among those who resigned along with Jamshed Bharucha in June 2015.

 Former chairman, Richard Lincer, noted of the decision on January 10, 2014, that: "the easiest thing would be for me to say, 'We're going to keep it'.
 And then in 3 years, we might be dissolved.
 And I'm not going to have that on my conscience.
 I'm going to weigh the risks.
 And this is a considered judgement and one that the board made".
 He also noted that the board "met without the president" when coming to this decision.
 According to consent decree IV.A.1, the terms of service of Lincer & former chairman, Robert Bernhard, expired as of December 7, 2016.

 In response to the Committee to Save Cooper Union's lawsuit, Justin Harmon, a spokesman for Cooper Union since 2013, told The Wall Street Journal: "The decision to charge tuition was tremendously difficult and every member of the Cooper community feels the profound effect it has had… We are disappointed that the Committee to Save Cooper Union would choose costly litigation over constructive conversation...
 Beginning this fall, we have increased financial assistance to the most needy students… Cooper Union will remain among the most affordable elite institutions in the world".

-In December 2015, Acting President Bill Mea noted "I have projected numbers out to fiscal 2019 and 2020, and I think it can become financially sustainable by those periods and thereafter", with tuition.
+In December 2015, acting president Bill Mea noted "I have projected numbers out to fiscal 2019 and 2020, and I think it can become financially sustainable by those periods and thereafter", with tuition.